wp-plugins/minimal-coming-soon-maintenance-mode/readme.txt

 * Get support within the options panel itself.
 It's something you going to love.

 About **69signals**

-We are a creative digital agency.
+We are a Creative Digital Marketplace.
 We love to weave the web, simple but amazing.
 We create flawless web and mobile applications.
 Our perfectly crafted products will make you believe us.

 [Support](http://www.69signals.com/support/) | [Services](http://www.69signals.com/services.php) | [Hire Us](http://www.69signals.com/hire-us.php) | [Subscribe to our Newsletter](http://www.69signals.com/#subscribe)